domschl/HuggingFaceGuidedTourForMac/README.md

 #### Optional: make homebrew's Python the system-default:

-> **Note:** Apple does not put energy into keeping MacOS's python up-to-date.
+> **Note:** Apple does not put to much energy into keeping MacOS's python up-to-date.
 If you want to use an up-to-date default python, it makes sense to make homebrew's python the default system python.
 So, if, you want to use homebrew's Python 3.11 or 3.12 system-globally, the easiest way way to do so (after `brew install python@3.12` or `3.11`):